What are you looking for?

 Do you offer scholarships or financial aid?
 Does the Conservatory qualify for student loans or government loan programs?

-We keep Conservatory tuition fees as low as possible considering the quality of our faculty and training.
+We keep Conservatory tuition and fees as low as possible considering the quality of our faculty and training.
 As such, we cannot offer additional remission.
 We do not participate in U.S. government loans at this time.

 We do offer a very limited number of payment plans to qualified individuals.
 Those interested in being considered for a payment plan must schedule a phone interview in advance of their audition by emailing firstname.lastname@example.org.